 Lots.
 Beyond the obvious factual queries (Hey Google, how far away is the moon?), Nest Mini can be used as a communication tool.
 If you choose to set up Duo, the Mini acts like a telephone of sorts.
 You can have it call whomever and have a conversation speakerphone style.
 Moreover, you can call your Mini from afar.
-Using the Google Home app, simple tap the Google device you want to reach, and call.
-If you can a Hub, you can have a live video chat.
+Using the Google Home app, simply tap the Google device you want to reach, and call.
+If you have a Hub, you can have a live video chat.

 Then there’s broadcast.
-Put the Nest Mini and other Google Home/Nest products to use as an intercom.
-You can issue the broadcast command from any Google Assistant speaker, or use the Google Home app on your phone, to send an alert to the other devices in your home.
+Put the Nest Mini and other Google Nest products to use as an intercom.
+You can issue the broadcast command from any Google Assistant-powered speaker, or use the Google Home app on your phone, to send an alert to the other devices in your home.
 My favorite use-case is to broadcast in the evenings to let my daughters know it’s dinner time.
 No more bellowing up the stairs.

 All Google Nest products can do these things, and the Nest Mini does them as well as any other.